Kreuzmich/KreuzmichAuth-for-MediaWiki/README.md

 		'sensitive' => true,
 	]];

-# add your Kreuzmich subdomain here
+# add your Kreuzmich subdomain here, e.g. 'duesseldorf', 'koeln', 'regensburg'
 $wgKreuzmichAuth_City = 'duesseldorf';

 # you can specify HTTP Username and HTTP Password, if needed.
 If not, leave this commented out